 Seasonal activities in Goblin Valley State Park

-No one is left out when it comes to exploring Goblin State Park.
-Once you get your mountain bike from the camper you can be sure of enjoying the Wild Horse Mountain Biking Trail System.
-The scenic seven miles of single track trail starts in the parking area and features five interconnected loops.
+Mountain biking is a great way to see the park and get some serious exercise.
+The park features the fantastic Wild Horse Mountain Biking Trail System.
+The scenic seven miles of the single-track trail starts in the parking area and features five interconnected loops.
 Most of the sections range from flat to mildly elevate.
 Though this trail does not pass through the Goblins, it exposes a unique side of Goblin Valley State Park and surrounding countryside that cannot be seen by hiking.

-In addition to Goblins, this state park is a home to a 70-foot beautiful cavern located in its eastern boundary.
-The trail leading to the Goblin’s Lair requires a permit payable at the visitors’ center and skills.
-The hike to the slot canyon follows the Carmel Canyon Loop from the observation point before branching off to a more technical nearly two-mile route.
-Be prepared to climb huge rocks on the way and pack plenty of water as there is no shade along the trail.
+In addition to the Goblins, the park is home to a 70-foot beautiful cavern located in its eastern boundary called Goblin’s Lair.
+To reach the cavern you will have to follow the Carmel Canyon Loop Trail from the observation point before branching off to a more technical route.
+Lasting for around two miles, be prepared to climb huge rocks on the way and pack plenty of water as there is no shade along the trail.
 While it is definitely a challenging experience it is manageable with determination, GPS, technical gears, and a reasonable degree of physical fitness.

 Ever dreamt of spending a dark night under the stars on a clear sky free from the nuisance of light pollution?
 If so, Goblin Valley State Park will be the perfect place for you to visit.
 Thanks to its secluded and remote location, the park is one of the nine reputable international certified Dark Sky Parks in Southern Utah.
 Campers can marvel at the beauty of the sky dotted with millions of stars without having to worry about light pollution or other factors affecting your stargazing experience.
 The park's website also features a dark sky forecast so you can see a few days advance when the best time for gazing will be.
 How cool!